International Renewable Energy Agency: Aims

 IRENA aims to become the main driving force in promoting a transition towards the use of renewable energy on a global scale:

 Acting as the global voice for renewable energies, IRENA will provide practical advice and support for both industrialised and developing countries, help them improve their regulatory frameworks and build capacity.
 The agency will facilitate access to all relevant information including reliable data on the potential of renewable energy, best practices, effective financial mechanisms and state-of-the-art technological expertise.

 IRENA provides advice and support to governments on renewable energy policy, capacity building, and technology transfer.
 IRENA will also co-ordinate with existing renewable energy organizations, such as REN21.

 Member states

 The statute to gain IRENA membership requires that a state be a member of the United Nations and to regional intergovernmental economic-integration organizations.
 States that gain membership to IRENA must uphold the organizations statute to the best of its abilities.

 On 9 January 2019, Canada became IRENA's 160th member.

 As of July 2022, 168 states and the European Union are members of IRENA, and a further 17 are in the process of accession.

+In January 2026, United States President Donald Trump announced that the United States would withdraw from the organization.